asmjit/asmjit/README.md

   * `ASMJIT_DISABLE_LOGGER` - Disable `Logger` completely.
 Use this flag if you don't need `Logger` functionality and want slimmer binary.
 AsmJit compiled with or without `Logger` support is binary compatible (all classes that use Logger pointer will simply use `void*`), but the Logger interface and in general instruction dumps are not available.

-  * `ASMJIT_DISABLE_NAMES` = Disable everything that uses strings and that causes that certain strings are stored in the resulting binary.
+  * `ASMJIT_DISABLE_NAMES` - Disable everything that uses strings and that causes certain strings to be stored in the resulting binary.
 For example when this flag is enabled instruction or error names (and related APIs) will not be available.
 This flag has to be disabled together with `ASMJIT_DISABLE_LOGGER`.

 Using AsmJit
 ------------